 Both port and intermodal rail terminals can be automated according to similar principles and technologies since automation revolves around handling containers; a standard load unit.
 The container thus becomes the unit around which physical and information handling systems are built and organized.
 Automation can be comprehensive when involving several stages of terminal operations or specific when only one stage is involved at a time.
-For greenfield terminals (new projects), comprehensive automation is becoming standard, while existing terminals electively automate part of their operations as comprehensive automation could be highly disruptive and costly.
+Comprehensive automation is becoming standard for greenfield terminals (new projects), while existing terminals electively automate part of their operations as comprehensive automation could be highly disruptive and costly.
 Automation involves three main dimensions; within the terminal (yard), its interface, and the foreland and hinterland.

 A. Yard automation